 Every business you subscribe to is currently coming into line with new laws based on the GDPR.
 The deadline for the GDPR is 25 May 2018, and stricter rules are being enforced with regards to handling data for citizens based in the European Union.

 In this post, we want to share with you how the GDPR is affecting the way we do business with you – our customers.

 The GDPR (General Data Protection Regulation) is a new EU regulation which aims to give citizens control back over their personal data.
 The aim is to make companies more transparent and responsible in how they handle their customers’ personal data.

 It applies to any data that can be used to personally identify you – such as date of birth, location or IP address.

 Additionally, it seeks to simplify the regulatory environment for international businesses – by harmonizing the regulation that already exists for countries within the EU.
 It’s a big change now for future benefit.

 That’s why even non-EU companies are coming into line with the GDPR.

-Kovai Limited is relatively small in the grand scheme of things, and we’ve got a personal relationship with all of our customers.
+Kovai Limited is relatively small in the grand scheme of things, and we’ve got personal relationship with our customers.
 It’s a relationship we respect and cherish dearly.